kamilmuzyka/reviseus/README.md

 -   Users can add hashtags to their posts to improve the search experience for others.

--   Valid links within the post / answer body get detected and activated automatically.
+-   Valid links within the post/answer body get detected and activated automatically.

 -   New posts and answers appear in real-time (implemented with socket.io).

 -   Posts on the home and group pages load lazily (pagination implemented with the Intersection Observer API).

 -   Users can create public and private groups.